Skip to content

 • water-based recreation (such as canoeing, fishing, game hunting and kayaking)

-• riverside recreation and amenity (such as aesthetic and amenity values that are particularly important for the community’s mental health and wellbeing during dry periods and passive recreation)
+• riverside recreation and amenity (such as aesthetic and amenity values that are particularly important for the community’s mental health and wellbeing during dry periods and for passive recreation)

 • community events and tourism

-• socio-economic benefits (such as consumptive water users, Goulburn-Murray Water irrigators and diverters and Goulburn Valley Water customers)
+• socioeconomic benefits (such as consumptive water users, Goulburn-Murray Water irrigators and diverters and Goulburn Valley Water customers).

-Scope of environmental planning
+Scope of environmental watering

 Potential environmental watering action